axekar/Demodigi/Utilities/README.md

 `sensitive_data_management`: Module for handling person numbers and similar information

+`canvas_user_script`: Script that creates the SIS datafile necessary to create users on Canvas.

-`KL_user_script`: Script that does the routine work related to creating users on Canvas, for the module `Kartläggning`
+`KL_user_script`: Script that does the routine work related to giving users access to the module `Kartläggning`

 `KL_access_script`: Script for the routine task of renewing access to the module `Kartläggning` for users who have lost it for some reason

 `KL_feedback_script`: Script that does the routine work related to giving feedback, for the module `Kartläggning`

-`IS_user_script`: Script that does the routine work related to creating users on Canvas, for the module `IT-säkerhet`
+`IS_user_script`: Script that does the routine work related to giving users access to the module `IT-säkerhet`

 `IS_access_script`: Script for the routine task of renewing access to the module `IT-säkerhet` for users who have lost it for some reason